The Certified Massachusetts Landlord™: Quality Assurance through Voluntary Certification

 Introduction to the Certified Massachusetts Landlord™

 Wouldn’t you like prospective tenants to know that you're a great landlord?
-Great landlords want great tenants, so as a MassLandlords member – and, therefore, by definition, a landlord with more than the average level of attention to your business – you should be able to rely on the so-called law of attraction, which provides that “like attracts like.”
-But, as with so many laws, we sometimes have an enforcement problem.
+Great landlords want great tenants, so as a MassLandlords member – and, therefore, by definition, a landlord with more than the average level of attention to your business – you should be able to rely on the so-called law of attraction: "like attracts like."
+The problem historically is that third parties do not vouch for or certify housing providers, so renters have no way of knowing who's who.
 To address that problem and to help like attract like, we have created the Certified Massachusetts Landlord™, a system of voluntary certification (not to be confused with licensing).